scalar-labs/scalar-kubernetes/operation/manifests/README.md

 scalardl-schema-6fp95   0/1     Completed   0          34s
 ```

-#### deploy Scalar-Ledger
+#### Deploy Scalar DL

-it is time to deploy our scalar-ledger
+It is now ready to deploy Scalar DL to the k8s cluster.
+To deploy Scalar DL, you need to deploy `scalar-ledger` containers and `envoy` containers in this order.

-to deploy scalar-ledger app with kubectl
+First, deploy `scalar-ledger` containers as follows.

 ```console
 kubectl create -f ledger/